ergogen/ergogen/roadmap.md

 ### Major

-- Key-level access to full anchors
-    - this could provide extra variables `padding`, `spread`, `splay` for custom layout purposes
-    - make row anchors cumulative, too (like columns), so fingers arcs and other edits can happen
 - Restructure pcb point/footprint filtering
     - Use the same `what`/`where` infrastructure as outlines
     - Collapse params/nets/anchors into a single hierarchy from the user's POV